 - Provides a personalized assessment experience

 - MAP Growth assessment results are immediate, helping teachers to identify strength and growth opportunities for each child

 - Produces easy-to-read, detailed reports

 - Records progress over time, allowing teachers to monitor student growth on a learning continuum to aid in making decisions about tutoring, enrichment and remediation programs that may benefit each student

-We also administer a Faith Knowledge Assessment in April that measures student knowledge of the concepts and principles of the Catholic faith taught in our daily religion classes.
+We also administer a Faith Knowledge Assessment in April that measures your child’s knowledge of the concepts and principles of the Catholic faith taught in our daily religion classes.

 Reporting to Parents

 Parents receive testing reports in a clear and simple format.
 The information includes:

 - Ranking with peers in a national norm group

 - Projected performance on grade level performance standards

 - MAP Growth uses a RIT scale to accurately measure what students know, regardless of the grade level